 Quick Guide to Malta

+At the crossroads of Europe and North Africa, Malta is a truly unique island nation.
 The Maltese islands of Malta, Gozo and Comino offer world class diving, a wealth of history and an abundance of sunshine - not bad for a small archipelago surrounded by the sparkling Mediterranean.
+With pleasant temperatures year-round, Malta also makes for a stunning holiday destination, whether you're visiting in spring, summer, winter or autumn.
+Plus, its position at the crossroads of African, Italian and greater continental European cuisine has been harnesses into its own unique cuisine, making it a tasty foodie destination.

 If you're looking for a traditional seaside resort holiday check out the great value deals to St Paul's Bay, Sliema and St Julians, which is renowned for its buzzing nightlife.
 The entire capital, Valletta, has been granted UNESCO World Heritage status, and is a fantastic city break destination, while the old capital, Mdina is a stunning medieval Old Town set in the centre of the island.